Kotlin/kotlinx.serialization/docs/value-classes.md

 {"counted":239,"description":"tries"}
 ```

-> Unsigned types are currently unsupported in Protobuf and CBOR, but we plan to add them later.
+> Unsigned types are currently supported only in JSON format.
+Other formats such as ProtoBuf and CBOR
+> use built-in serializerы that use an underlying signed representation for unsigned types.

-## Using inline classes in your custom serializers
+## Using value classes in your custom serializers

 Let's return to our `NamedColor` example and try to write a custom serializer for it.
 Normally, as shown
 in [Hand-written composite serializer](serializers.md#hand-written-composite-serializer), we would write the following code